 There is a moral to this tale.
 Cappadocia is not an easy destination to get to, but it is worth the effort.
 The most important reason is that ballooning is weather dependent.
 The balloons had not flown for 3 days prior to my arrival.
 I was told that it was unseasonal and unusual weather, but I would have been very unhappy if I had not been able to take to the skies.

-My advice is arrange a hot air balloon flight as soon as you get there or the weather might not play its part in your plans.
+My advice is to arrange your balloon ride as soon as you get there or the weather might not play its part in your plans.

-The Ins & Outs Of A Cappadocia Balloon Trip
+The Ins & Outs Of A Hot air balloon ride in Cappadocia

 When to fly